-3 elmbridge.gov.uk
+&lt;sup>3 elmbridge.gov.uk

-- 5.55 The purpose of the review will be to determine whether we should take any action in relation to the licence.
-If action is justified, the options open to us are: - a) add, remove, or amend a licence condition imposed by us - b) exclude a default condition imposed by the Secretary of State or remove or amend such an exclusion - c) suspend the premises licence for a period not exceeding three months and - d) revoke the premises licence. - 5.56 In determining what action, if any, we should take following a review, we will have regard to any relevant representations and the principles set out in paragraph 1.17 above. - 5.57 We may also initiate a review of a premises licence because a premises licence holder has not provided facilities for gambling at the premises.
-This is to prevent people from applying for licences in a speculative manner without intending to use them. - 5.58 Once we have completed the review will notify the following as soon as possible: - a) the licence holder - b) the applicant for review (if any) - c) the Commission - d) any person who made representations - e) the chief officer of police and - f) Her Majesty's Commissioners for Revenue and Customs - g) We may provide further guidance regarding the review process on our website.
+- a) are in accordance with any relevant code of practice or guidance issued by the Gambling Commission - b) are consistent with the licensing objectives or - c) are in accordance with this Policy - 5.57 We will also consider whether the request for a review is frivolous, vexatious, will 'certainly not' cause us to alter, revoke or suspend the licence, or whether the request is substantially the same as previous representations or requests for review (i.e. it is repetitive). - 5.58 We can initiate a review of a premises licence, or a class of premises licence for any reason we think is appropriate. - 5.59 Once we have received a valid application for a review, responsible authorities and interested parties can make representations during a 28-day period.
+This period begins seven days after we receive the application.
+We will publish notice of the application within seven days of receipt. - 5.60 We will carry out the review hearing as soon as possible after the 28-day period for making representations has passed. - 5.61 The purpose of the review will be to determine whether we should take any action in relation to the licence.
+If action is justified, the options open to us are: - a) add, remove, or amend a licence condition imposed by us - b) exclude a default condition imposed by the Secretary of State or remove or amend such an exclusion - c) suspend the premises licence for a period not exceeding three months and - d) revoke the premises licence. - In determining what action, if any, we should take following a review, we will have regard to any relevant representations and the principles set out in paragraph 1.17 above. - 5.63 We may also initiate a review of a premises licence because a premises licence holder has not provided facilities for gambling at the premises.
+This is to prevent people from applying for licences in a speculative manner without intending to use them.

+- 5.64 Once we have completed the review we will notify the following as soon as possible:

+- a) the licence holder

+- b) the applicant for review (if any)

+- c) the Commission

+- d) any person who made representations

+- e) the chief officer of police and

+- f) Her Majesty's Commissioners for Revenue and Customs

+- g) We may provide further guidance regarding the review process on our website.